Shouree/storm-http-framework/doc/02-Language_Reference/02-Basic_Storm/03-Definitions/02-Types.md

   Only usable with classes.
 Makes the class into an actor that runs on the specified, named, thread.
   All members of the class need to execute on the specified thread.
 If called by other threads, the system automatically sends a message to the appropriate thread.
+Note that it is possible to use both `on` and `extends` in order to specify that this subclass of the actor always needs to execute on a specific thread, while superclasses may not obey the same restriction.

 - `on ?`